-The fourth largest country in the world, China is slightly smaller than the United States.
+The fourth largest country in the world, China is about the same size as the United States.
 Its population of 1.3 billion is the largest in the world-more than four times that of the U.S.

 Population Control